ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Torchlight Platformer Part 1, Second Class.md

 Now we will do the **else** part of the if/else block.
 This covers the case that either the up arrow or left arrow key are being pressed.

-How set `x speed` if we are touching and arrow?
+How do we set `x speed` if we are pressing an arrow key?
 The arrow keys should make us go faster.
 We have 2 directions:
 * If we want to go faster to the right, we **add 1** to `x speed`

 ```ad-scratch